-Without qualifying our opinion, we draw attention to Note 1 in the financial report, which indicates that the Group had cash and cash equivalents of \$94,811.
-In addition, we note the Group incurred a loss of \$361,884 and had total current net assets of (\$376,287).
+Without qualifying our opinion, we draw attention to Note 1 in the financial report, which indicates that the Group had cash and cash equivalents of \$608,856, current assets of \$924,911 and current liabilities of \$104,979.
+The group incurred a loss of \$1,506,649.
 This with the conditions noted by the directors as to how they expect the Group to continue as a going concern indicate the existence of a material uncertainty which may cast doubt on the Group's ability to continue as a going concern should they be unable to raise additional capital.